Rotational Taylor dispersion in linear flows: Introduction

-In this work, we show that the flow-enhanced rotational transport in the velocity-gradient plane can be treated as a GTD in orientation space.
+In this work we show that the flow-enhanced rotational transport in the velocity-gradient plane can be treated as a GTD in orientation space.
 To setup the system for such a treatment, the key step is to consider the unbounded angular displacement $\varphi$ rather than the orientation angle $\phi$, which is bounded to an interval of length $2\pi$.
 With this, one can then break down the unbounded displacement into an infinite sequence of cells, each of which has a length of $2\pi$.
 In the language of GTD, one then identifies the cell index $j \in \mathbb{Z}$ as the global coordinate and $\phi$ as the local coordinate.
 The derived GTD theory works for generic linear flows and for arbitrary P\'eclet numbers.
-In the large P\'eclet number limit, we show that our asymptotic result agrees with that obtained by \citet{leahy_koch_cohen_2015} for steady simple shear.
-Our results from the GTD theory is validated against Brownian dynamics simulations.
+In the large-P\'eclet-number limit, we show that our asymptotic result agrees with that obtained by \citet{leahy_koch_cohen_2015} for steady simple shear.
+Our results from the GTD theory is validated against Brownian dynamics (BD) simulations.

-In section \ref{sec:formulation}, starting from the Smoluchowski equation governing the orientational dynamics of a spheroidal particle, we develop the GTD formulation for generic linear flows.
+In $\S$ \ref{sec:formulation}, starting from the Smoluchowski equation governing the orientational dynamics of a spheroidal particle, we develop the GTD formulation for generic linear flows.
 Following \citet{leahy_koch_cohen_2015}, the particle is constrained to rotate in the velocity-gradient plane.
-In section \ref{sec:results}, we consider the long-time rotational transport in simple shear and extensional flows.
-The transport coefficients are calculated using perturbation expansions in both small and large P\'eclet number limits.
-The results obtained in these asymptotic limits are compared with numerical solutions of the macrotransport equations and results from Brownian dynamics simulations.
-Lastly, we conclude the paper in section~\ref{sec:conclusion}.
+In $\S$ \ref{sec:results}, we consider the long-time rotational transport in simple shear and extensional flows.
+The transport coefficients are calculated using perturbation expansions in both small- and large-P\'eclet-number limits.
+The results obtained in these asymptotic limits are compared with numerical solutions of the macrotransport equations and results from BD simulations.
+Lastly, we conclude the paper in $\S$ \ref{sec:conclusion}.